 There’ll also be a banana and/or some cereal bars, along with the stash of Haribos, choccy biccies and madeleine cakes that the guides always carry, just to keep us popular.

 We’ll stop twice for lunch, partly ‘cos we love eating in beautiful alpine meadows and also so that our legs don’t feel too heavy when we have to get moving again!

 When we get back from riding we’ll pop the kettle on and you can tuck into a mug of tea or maybe a sly cold beer from the beer fridge and some home-made cake or flapjack or whatever has tickled our fancy that day.

-By the time you’ve showered and had a drink and a post-ride natter in the garden, dinner will probably be on the go.
+By the time you’ve showered and had a drink and a post-ride natter in the garden, it’ll be time to enjoy a quick canapé and maybe a pre-dinner aperitif in the evening sun.
+In the meantime, dinner will doubtless be on the go.
 Tonight it might be roasted feta and wild mushroom stuffed chicken breast wrapped in parma ham served up on ratatouille made with courgettes from the garden and quinoa.